Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 In the add page, there are multiple fields that operate with a dropdown choice.
 The purpose of this is to fulfill user story:
 > As a returning visitor, I want the website to be intuitive

+There is a Register and a Log In page available in the navbar
+> As a returning visitor, I want to be able to create an account to post recipes

-> As a frequent visitor, I want to be able to perform CRUD operations on my own recipes within the website easily
+> As a frequent visitor, I want to be able to quickly log in to my account to access the CRUD functionalitites of the website

 In the recipes page, a user can edit and delete recipes that they have added.
 The purpose of this is to fulfill user story:
-> As a frequent visitor, I want to be able to perform CRUD operations on my own recipes within the website easily
+> As a frequent visitor, I want to be able to update and delete my own recipes within the website easily

 #### Design and Wireframes